Mary Lake Nature SanctuaryVoices of Support

 – Kerry Cooper, Victoria

-Robin June Hood (Director) First Nations Liaisons
+Robin June Hood (Advisor

-Robin is a cultural geographer, educator, filmmaker and activist/academic.
+Robin a cultural geographer, educator, filmmaker and activist/academic.
 Robin worked for several years in Latin America supporting Mayan efforts to strengthen indigenous knowledge traditions, and secure cultural survival.
 During 25 years as an international development consultant and educator she has focused on protecting endangered peoples and landscapes, and creating strategies for educational renewal.
 Robin completed a post doctorate position at the University on cultural keystone species research using digital storytelling.
 Robin was the co founder of the Global Village Store, Youth Speaks, the Gaia Project, and Gumboot Productions.
 She was on the Rainforest Solutions team that crafted the landmark Great Bear Rainforest Agreement.
 Her recent book, For the Love of Nature: Solutions for Biodiversity was published in 2010.
 Robin was the Director of the Community Based Research Institute at Vancouver Island University until 2011.

 We need your help!
 There are many ways you can contribute to the Mary Lake Nature Sanctuary.
 Your support will have a positive benefit for the whole region, local community and nature.